Heading For A City Break This Spring?

 Not only is it half-term, so travel options for families are increased, it’s also the first 4-day Bank Holiday weekend of the calendar year in the UK.
 Families, Couples and Friends all over the UK are looking for their first taste of milder climbs, meaning destinations in some parts of southern Europe are high up on the list.

 Easter week is a great time to visit any city or town in Spain, the celebration of “Holy Week” brings together the townspeople for processions, marching bands and celebrations.
-Different parts of the country have their unique ways of celebrating however, in Valladolid, the Good Friday processions are considered an exquisite and rich display of Castilian religious sculpture, with Easter being one of the most emotional fiestas, but in Malaga, Easter celebrations are full of happiness and cheer, with people applauding the tronos (floats) as they pass by in the procession.gET A QUOTE AND SAVE 10% TODAY
+Different parts of the country have their unique ways of celebrating however, in Valladolid, the Good Friday processions are considered an exquisite and rich display of Castilian religious sculpture, with Easter being one of the most emotional fiestas, but in Malaga, Easter celebrations are full of happiness and cheer, with people applauding the tronos (floats) as they pass by in the procession.Get a quote

 Things to think about before you travel